77th Primetime Emmy Awards: Critical reviews and viewership

 The broadcast generally received mixed to negative reviews from critics.
-Aramide Tinubu, writing for Variety, found the onslaught of surprise winners adding to the excitement, but criticized host Bargatze's performance saying, "He lacked the enthusiasm and gumption needed to lead a three-hour-long award program and often seemed stunned to be in the spotlight."
+Aramide Tinubu, writing for Variety, found the onslaught of surprise winners adding to the excitement, but criticized host Bargatze's performance and wrote, "He lacked the enthusiasm and gumption needed to lead a three-hour-long award program and often seemed stunned to be in the spotlight."
 She also noted that the decision to have a forty-five second acceptance speech rule to caused winners to hurriedly rush through their speeches while contrasting that with presenters' introductions that seemed to drag down the ceremony.
 Daniel Feinberg of The Hollywood Reporter wrote, "It was an ill-conceived mess, punctuated by well-deserved wins and emotional and effective speeches, but rarely helped by Bargatze's consistently uneasy performance."
 Brian Lowry of TheWrap commented, "Unfortunately, racing through the speeches came at too high a cost for the show itself, one that played out in uneven pacing and awkward moments strewn throughout."
 He concluded that due to the time limit, the ceremony was "an otherwise bland affair, which, one suspects, is just the way the Television Academy wanted it."

-In a more positive review, Robert Lloyd of the Los Angeles Times complimented the show and said of host Bargatze, "If your goal was to avoid insulted celebrities, social media outrage or petulant notes from the White House, you could have done no better than to hire Bargatze, a clean, calm, classical, noncontroversial, nonpolitical, very funny, very successful comedian."
-He also reserved praise for several presenters such as Stephen Colbert, Brad Garrett, and Ray Romano.
-Matt Roush wrote in TV Insider, "There was a sense that for all of the ribbing, this Emmys broadcast was a pleasurable celebration of an ever-evolving medium."
+In a more positive review, Robert Lloyd of the Los Angeles Times complimented the show and wrote of host Bargatze, "If your goal was to avoid insulted celebrities, social media outrage or petulant notes from the White House, you could have done no better than to hire Bargatze, a clean, calm, classical, noncontroversial, nonpolitical, very funny, very successful comedian."
+He also reserved praise for several presenters, including Stephen Colbert, Brad Garrett, and Ray Romano.
+Matt Roush of TV Insider wrote, "There was a sense that for all of the ribbing, this Emmys broadcast was a pleasurable celebration of an ever-evolving medium."
 He also gave high marks toward Bargatze, but criticized the acceptance speech 45-second rule as tiresome.
-David Nemetz of TVLine "These Emmys were strangely anti-TV at times, with a self-deprecating tone that bordered on masochistic.
+David Nemetz of TVLine wrote, "These Emmys were strangely anti-TV at times, with a self-deprecating tone that bordered on masochistic.
 But they also showcased the best that TV has to offer, with surprise wins and stirring speeches that reminded us of the sheer quantity of top-notch programming we're blessed to have at our fingertips right now."

 The ceremony was viewed by 7.59 million people in the United States, making it the most-viewed Emmys in four years, representing a 10% increase over the previous year's ceremony.
 It also achieved a 1.28 rating among adults ages 18–49.
 Ratings figures included those who watched the telecast on CBS or streamed it on Paramount+.